ghoomfrog/kid/README.md

 score=123
 ```

 Notice how until now, we can't construct lists with less than two items.
-To fix this problem, spaces are not allowed to be constructed with nulls in them.
+To fix this problem, nulls are ignored in space constructions.

 ```kid
 ":)"...